mominfazal/QU-assignment/README.md

 ## Installation

-To run this project we require below mentioned packaged:
+To run this project we require below mentioned packages:
-Python: (If pip is installed then following commands can help)
+Python: (If pip is installed then following commands can help.
+In case pip is not installed then refer https://www.rosehosting.com/blog/how-to-install-pip-on-ubuntu-16-04 for Ubuntu, https://github.com/BurntSushi/nfldb/wiki/Python-&-pip-Windows-installation for Windows and http://www.pyladies.com/blog/Get-Your-Mac-Ready-for-Python-Programming/ for Mac OS)
 1) TWEEPY (pip install tweepy)
 2) Flask (pip install flask)
-3) hit command export FLASK_APP=index.py
+3) Setting flask variable using command :export FLASK_APP=index.py  (Ensure that while hitting you cd into directory of code)

 ## Run FLASK server
 cd /directory-of-code/